foride/Traffic-Simulation-with-Multithreading/README.md

 - **Semaphore Synchronization**: Employs semaphores to manage the flow of traffic through the intersection effectively.
 This ensures that traffic lights coordinate smoothly, preventing gridlock and enhancing safety.
 - **Dynamic User Interaction**: Allows users to spawn cars in real-time by pressing arrow keys, simulating incoming traffic from different directions.
 - **Safe Application Termination**: Provides a safe shutdown process by capturing the "Q" key event, ensuring all threads are gracefully stopped before the application exits to prevent data corruption or application crashes.
-- **Collision Avoidance**: Uses a sophisticated non-blocking collision detection system to maintain a safe distance between cars, thereby preventing accidents.
+- **Collision Avoidance**: Uses a non-blocking collision detection system to maintain a safe distance between cars, thereby preventing accidents.
 - **Dynamic Car Orientation**: Supports random directional changes at intersections, with visual representation reflecting the car's new travel direction.

 ## Detailed Thread and Synchronization Mechanism Description

 ### Main Window Thread

-- **Responsibilities**: Manages the drawing of the user interface and processes user input events.
-It also updates the GUI components to reflect the current state of the simulation.
-- **Critical Operations**: Handling event queue processing and GUI updates.
+- Responsible for drawing the interface.
+- Processing events from the event queue.
+- Updating the graphical components.

 ### Car Threads

+- Calculating positions.
+- Checking semaphore status (traffic lights).
+- Handling collision detection and avoidance.
-- **Functionality**: Each car thread simulates the movement of an individual car.
-It calculates the car's position, checks semaphore status to observe traffic light rules, handles collision detection, and redraws the car in its new position and orientation after maneuvers.
+- Redrawing the car in its new position with appropriate orientation after turns.
-- **Synchronization**: Car threads interact with semaphores to check whether they can proceed through an intersection or must wait for the light to change.

 ### Traffic Light Thread

-- **Operation**: This thread periodically toggles the state of the traffic lights from green to red and vice versa, which directly affects the flow of traffic through semaphores.
+- Regularly toggles the state of the traffic lights from green to red and vice versa.
-- **Impact**: Dictates when car threads are allowed to move through the intersection or must stop due to a red light.
+- Allows or prevents car threads from proceeding through the intersection based on semaphore state.

-## Critical Section Management

-### Protected Variable: `intersection_crossed_counter`

-- **Usage**: This variable counts each car that successfully crosses the intersection.
-It is accessed and modified by multiple car threads.
-- **Lock Mechanism**: A mutex lock (`Lock`) protects this variable, ensuring that updates are atomic and no data races occur.
+### Semaphore Implementation and Usage

+- **Semaphores** are used to control the traffic lights, which in turn regulate the flow of cars through the intersection.
+Each direction (top, bottom, left, right) has a corresponding semaphore that signals whether cars can proceed or must wait.
+    - `semaphore_top` and `semaphore_bottom`: These semaphores are initialized to 1 (green light) to allow traffic flow from top to bottom or vice versa at the start of the simulation.
+    - `semaphore_left` and `semaphore_right`: These are initialized to 0 (red light) preventing traffic from flowing left to right or vice versa initially.
+- **Semaphore Usage**:
+    - **Checking before entering the intersection**: When a car approaches the intersection, it needs to acquire the semaphore.
+If the semaphore is green (_value is 1), the semaphore is acquired (decremented to 0), allowing the car to proceed.
+After passing the intersection, the semaphore is released (incremented back to 1), signaling that another car can proceed.
+    - **Traffic light switching**: The `change_traffic_lights` method toggles each semaphore state regularly, simulating the traffic light change from red to green and vice versa.
+This controls when cars are allowed to proceed.

+### Mutex (Lock)

+- **Mutex Usage**:
+    - **Incrementing the car counter**: When a car leaves the screen, it is removed from its list, and the `intersection_crossed_counter` is incremented.
+The lock (`counter_lock`) ensures that this increment operation does not conflict with other threads trying to do the same, thus maintaining the integrity of the data.